mathml-refresh/discussion-papers/docs/semantics-mini.md

   <mo arg="op" intent="factorial">!</mo>
 </mrow>
 ```
-A little less simple if they are not
+A little less simple, but still possible, if they are not
 ```
 <mrow intent="$p($a,$f($b))">
   <mi arg="a">a</mi>